codehrh/api_fetching_app/README.md

 # Related Project
 ## API call script: `https://github.com/codehrh/api_call_script`
-- This project is related to this API call script, which is meant to be used through the example usage: `ruby api_call.rb -n <number_of_questions> -f <format>`
+- The related project is a utility script that focuses only on the backend functionality.
+Example usage: `ruby api_call.rb -n <number_of_questions> -f <format>`
+- Please see the README file in the repository of api_call_script for more information! 😃

 ## Features
 - Fetches trivia questions from an API (OpenTDB).